-One of my favorite mentors, David Byrd says, “It is what it is, now what are you going to do about it?”
-We often spend so much time worrying about the problem, which can leave us feeling powerless.
-However, if we can make the shift to focusing on what we want to create, and taking a small step towards that we move into empowerment mode and I can assure you empowerment feels a whole lot better!
+We often spend so much time worrying about a problem, which can leave us feeling powerless.
+However, if we can make the shift to focus on what we want to create, and take a small step toward that, we move into empowerment mode.
+I can assure you: Empowerment feels a whole lot better!

 Ninety-two percent of people say that they don’t achieve the goals they set for themselves each year?
 The remaining 8 percent share a success-oriented mindset that guides their thoughts and actions.
 That’s the mindset you want.

 Never forget that you are neither helpless nor hopeless!
 You have the power to change a negative environment or situation to the one you desire.
 These efforts start with you.